Cost of Attendance

 Worried about taking out too many student loans for a music degree?
 Want to get an education at a world-class music school without paying $40,000 (or more) per year for tuition?
 UNT's College of Music may be the choice for you.

-We compared the cost of an education at UNT with more than 20 other schools with the best music programs in the U.S., and came up with some surprising facts:
+We compared the cost of an education at UNT with more than 20 other top U.S. music schools, and came up with some surprising facts:

 - Avoid Texas-sized expenses in Texas.
 UNT's total undergraduate expenses (including tuition, fees, room and board, and other expenses) are lower than those at UT – Austin, University of Houston, or Texas Tech, and about half of those at Baylor, TCU, Rice, and SMU.